tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

   - This is the actual interface between the platform development workflow and the supplier work package workflow.
   - The openDesk QA team validates the change, ideally based on the acceptance criteria defined in the supplier's work package definition.
     - If improvements are needed QA passes on the feedback to the developer/supplier.
-    - If the QA was successful test cases for the testautomation of the feature are defined.
+    - If the QA was successful test cases for the test automation of the feature are defined.
     - QA should also evaluate if there is a need for end-user documentation of the feature.
 - `Develop Test`: The test cases are implemented by the openDesk platform development and added to the openDesk end-to-end test suite.
 - `Documentation`: When required the documentation team has to update the end-user documentation.